 Ellen, “Sounds like a plan.”

-By twelve thirty, they’re at a table in the busy restaurant, it’s a ribs joint, no fine dining.
+By twelve thirty, they’re at a table in the busy restaurant, it’s a ribs joint, no fine dining, better than.
 Two ribs plates, two pulled pork sandwiches, slice things in half and share.
 Shiner Bocks all around, barbeque without beer is a travesty.
 They card Mani, she’s only seventeen and looks fourteen, but the ID says twenty one, so she gets a beer.